 There are several class-action product liability law suits regarding these airbags – but an area that is often not addressed by these defective product lawsuits is that of the person who was stuck due to the other driver’s defective airbag deployment.

 Brian Branch is dedicated to helping these drivers and passengers seek justice for their injuries.
-If another driver crashed into you after the deployment of a defective airbag, and you have been injured or suffered property damage as a result of this crash, call The Law Office of Brian K. Branch at 505-207-4401.
+If another driver crashed into you after the deployment of a defective airbag, and you have been injured or suffered property damage as a result of this crash, call The Law Office of Brian K. Branch, PC at 505-207-4401.

 At the scene